matteosister/TranslationBundle/Resources/doc/mongo.md

 MongoDB Integration
 -------------------

-The solution is almost the same...but you have to extend the document base classes, and define by hand the translations property.
+The solution is almost the same...but you have to extend the document base classes

 Here is an example of a translated document